pion/example-webrtc-applications/gstreamer-send-offer/README.md

 # gstreamer-send-offer
-gstreamer-send-offer is a simple application that shows how to send video using pion-WebRTC and GStreamer.
+gstreamer-send-offer is a simple application that shows how to send video using Pion WebRTC and GStreamer.
 This is meant to be used with `gstreamer-receive`, if you want to send via to your browser try `gstreamer-send`

 ## Instructions
 ### Install GStreamer